methodphoto/mincc/data/1985/1985-alex-beards-xi.md

 title: "Alex Beard's XI v The Min"
 gameLocation: "Regent's Park"
 gameDate: "08/09/1985"
+shortReport: "The Min batted first and made 124 all out.
+Brook replied with 163 all out."
 result: "The Min won by 84 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and made 124 all out.
-Brook replied with 163 all out.

-Result: {result}

 ## The Min Innings